-The HIPAA designated officials (Officials) for KU include the Senior Associate Director, Watkins Health Services, and the Information Security Officer.
+The HIPAA designated officials (Officials) for KU include the Director of the Schiefelbusch Speech-Language-Hearing Clinic, and the Information Security Officer.
 Additionally, each Covered Component and each Supporting Unit is responsible for designating a HIPAA liaison in order to update their respective workforce members on HIPAA related issues or changes.

-With the HIPAA Privacy Official serving as chair, and the HIPAA Security Official serving as vice chair, the HIPAA liaisons together with the Director of institutional Compliance and a representative of the Office of the General Counsel, shall be designated the campus HIPAA Committee.
+With the HIPAA Privacy Official serving as chair, and the HIPAA Security Official serving as vice chair, the HIPAA liaisons together with the Director of Integrity & Compliance and a representative of the Office of the General Counsel, shall be designated the campus HIPAA Committee.

 All units on the Lawrence, Edwards, and reporting campuses must report to the HIPAA Committee, prior to initiating activities, that 1) would cause the unit, or any members of its workforce, to be a healthcare provider as defined by HIPAA, or 2) would cause the unit, or any members of its workforce, to be engaged in electronically transmitting any health information in connection with or performing transactions for which HHS has adopted standards (even if another entity is used to conduct such transactions on behalf of the unit).
 Any component, including a research component, that functions as a healthcare provider and conducts the standard electronic transactions, must be designated as a Covered Component.

 The University of Kansas is a single legal entity that performs “covered” and “non-covered” functions as defined by HIPAA.
 The University, through the Officials, designates the areas where covered functions are performed as Covered Components or those support functions as Supporting Units.